 Incident Report and the Incident Reports for the Social Services Buildings

-for the month of September 2017.
-Please be advised that information has
+for the month of August 2017.
+Please be advised that information has been

-47:1A-1 requires the public agency to safeguard confidential personal
+requires the public agency to safeguard confidential personal information

-information from the general public where the individual has a reasonable
+from the general public where the individual has a reasonable expectation

-confidentiality encompassed within other statutes and the constitutions,
+encompassed within other statutes and the constitutions, both federal and

 Because these documents are being transmitted electronically, there is no